-- Existing training already undertaken, including Safeguarding Level 1 for all teaching and support staff. - Ongoing policy of CPD for all staff including teachers, teaching assistants and ancillary staff on special educational needs and specific Level 2 qualifications in Mental Health, Adverse Childhood Experiences, Trauma and Attachment. - Staff will seek training from outside support agencies when necessary including outreach and transitional support (see local offer for list of external agencies) - Specialist staff will also attend training courses provided by the local authority.
+- Existing training already undertaken, including Safeguarding Level 1 for all teaching and support staff along with Dyslexia awareness and understanding Autism Training. - Ongoing policy of CPD for all staff including teachers, teaching assistants and ancillary staff on special educational needs and specific Level 2 qualifications in Mental Health, Adverse Childhood Experiences, Trauma and Attachment. - Staff will seek training from outside support agencies when necessary including outreach and transitional support (see local offer for list of external agencies) - Specialist staff will also attend training courses provided by the local authority.